Here are eight films famous for either one line or one gesture — as well as being damn good movies.

 Wondering if it’s a compliment to call someone “Eve Harrington?”
 (Hint: it’s not).
 Where did the David Bowie “You Remind Me of A Babe” routine originate?
 And what does that little brush of the finger against the nose mean?

 Yes, this is blatant cross-promotion for my classic movie blog, Classic for a Reason.
-I’ve reviewed six of the eight films there, and have conveniently linked to the individual reviews.
+I’ve reviewed seven of the eight films there, and have conveniently linked to the individual reviews (click on the title).

 Here, in no particular order, are the chosen eight:

 Shirley Temple turns in a delightful performance as the love-struck teenager captivated by playboy Cary Grant.
 Of course it’s her older sister who catches his eye, but she’s the judge who almost sent him to jail.
 Instead, he’s sentenced to date the moony-eyed girl, under the watchful supervision of big sister Myrna Loy.

 “Badges?
 We ain’t got no badges.
 We don’t need no badges.
 I don’t have to show you any stinkin’ badges!”

 I stayed away from this film for a long time because I thought it was a western or some such that I wouldn’t enjoy.
 It’s nominally a western, but at its core it is a hard look at human nature and what happens when we’re faced with the worst in ourselves.
 Humphrey Bogart was never better — admittedly, he played more admirable characters in other films, but that’s the point.
 Considered by many to be director John Huston’s best film, and that’s saying a lot.

 “Fasten your seatbelts — it’s going to be a bumpy night.”